atk4/data/README.md

 # dataset - Database Access Library

-Most performance problems in apps are usually due to incorrect data access design.
-As developers we tend to apply methods "that worked" in all circumstances.
-Active Record is a good concept as long as you are not update your records in foreach() loop.
-ORM is a good concept as long as it separates your business models (DM) from table structure (PM).

-This framework is designed to approach your database access (persistence) with the correct tools and consists of several parts:
+Most performance problems in apps are tend to arise when developers access database "incorrectly".
+We all tend to apply methods that "worked once" sometimes even when we shouldn't have.
+Patterns like Active Record, Dependency Traversal and Query Building must work together.

+This library is designed to provide developer with wide variety of Database Access Tools that work well together.
+We want to give developer a whole toolkit and educate them on the appropriate approach on how to structure their interaction with the database that would achieve beautiful design of business logic and scalable performance.

+This library will introduce you to the new clean design for fully-integrated:

  - Business Models - Implement a clean business logic.
  - Active Record - Use this when you need individual record access.